-“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″
+Reducing Holding Costs: Top 10 Expenses When Selling Property in Covington and Newport KY, 2023

 A check list written on a steno pad with different expenses listed and a wallet and calculator and pencil near which represent a check list of expenses